Coping with Prader-Willi Syndrome: Perseverance Pays Off

 Roberts and Bauer volunteer together at the Alcoholics Anonymous meeting location in Stanly County every Thursday helping with cleaning duties.

-Bauer, 38, takes his PWS in stride and enjoys his volunteering at AA as well as the Stanly Community Christian Ministry food pantry where he stocks shelves, a role he has maintained for the past two years.
+Bauer, 40, takes his PWS in stride and enjoys his volunteering at AA as well as the Stanly Community Christian Ministry food pantry where he stocks shelves, a role he has maintained for several years.

 His other tasks include putting out the bread and desserts for the families who benefit from the agency’s services.
 Bauer has made friendships through his volunteering and looks forward to his shifts three times a week.
 During busy times, Bauer says he enjoys assisting with notifying families waiting in the lobby.